 Number Sight Word War

 Played like the traditional “War” card game, each player has a stack of number sight word cards placed face down in front of them.
 Each player turns the top card over, and the one with the highest number keeps both cards.
 The players keep playing until all their cards are turned over.
 The player with the most cards at the end wins.
 What students don’t even realize is that they’re also practicing comparing numbers with this game.
 It’s a win-win!

 Kids love playing matching games.
 Make two copies of each number sight word, turn them over face down, and have players turn cards over two at a time to try to find the match.
 Play this game with regular sight words, too!

 Hide and Seek

 Hide number sight words around the room and have students find them.
 Use regular sight words to play this game, too.

 Number Sight Word Race

-If you’re interested in doing these activities with your students, you can download and print the number sight word cards I used by clicking HERE.
+If you’re interested in doing these activities with your students, download and print the number sight word cards I used by clicking HERE.
 It contains the numbers one through twenty and there are four cards per page.

-You can create your own number sight word cards by clicking here.
+Create your own number sight word cards by clicking here.
 Scroll down the page until you see the words “3.
 Quarter-Page Sight Words Flash Cards (4-up)”.
 Click on “Custom Flash Cards”.
 It will take you to a page where you can enter the number sight words you want to use, click “create flash cards”, and then it will create your flash cards for you using the number sight words you entered.
 Four sight word cards will be on one page.
 Cut them apart and laminate for durability.